Camp Glenorchy is New Zealand’s first Net Zero Energy Retreat & Cabins.

 Here natural beauty surrounds you, both in the unforgettable landscape and in the warmth of the people of Glenorchy.
 Whether you’re seeking time in the outdoors, memorable adventures, or some quiet time away, Camp Glenorchy is designed to inspire our visitors and guests.

 Just looking for someplace simple, warm and affordable to lay your head before or after your tramp?
-Traveling with buddies and looking for a great experience while splitting the cost of a bunk room?
+Travelling with buddies and looking for a great experience while splitting the cost of a bunk room?
 Look no further.
 Camp Glenorchy offers four cosy bunk rooms, each sleeping from one to four guests in twin-size bunk beds.more>

-Offering powered spots for up to eight self-contained motorhomes (reserve your spot now!) and both powered and unpowered tent sites with views of the stunning mountains that cradle Camp Glenorchy, enjoy all-new shared cooking, dining and relaxing facilities of the welcoming Homestead Building.more>
+Offering year-round powered spots for up to eight self-contained motorhomes (reserve your spot now!) with views of the stunning mountains that cradle Camp Glenorchy, enjoy all-new shared cooking, dining and relaxing facilities of the welcoming Homestead Building.more>

-Energy-efficient LED lights and technologies are used indoors and out.
+Energy-saving LED lights and resource-efficient technology and appliances are used indoors and out.
 The buildings are oriented to take full advantage of the sun during the day, while keeping things comfortable with extra insulation when it’s cool.
 Energy drawn from the South Island’s largest solar garden powers the buildings at Camp Glenorchy.

-To reduce demand for water, underground tanks collect rainwater for re-use.
-Wastewater from sinks, showers, tubs and washing machines is treated on-site using a natural system that mimics a natural wetland.
+To help reduce demand for water, underground tanks collect rainwater for use onsite.
+Wastewater from sinks, showers, baths, and washing machines is treated on-site using a natural system that mimics a natural wetland.
 State-of-the-art scent-free composting toilets further reduce water requirements.

-An artist-designed campfire and BBQ shelter built with reclaimed materials and beautiful stone mosaic walkways invite guests to connect and enjoy the work of talented local artists.
+An artist-designed campfire and BBQ shelter built with reclaimed materials and beautiful stone mosaic walkways invite guests to explore, connect and enjoy the work of talented local artists and craftspeople.